 The Big Downside: No Direct Green Card Path

 Here is the catch that nobody mentions in the brochures.
-The E visa does not directly lead to a green card.
+The E visa is classified as a "single intent" nonimmigrant category.
+That means it does not directly lead to a green card, and you are supposed to intend to leave the US eventually.
 You can be on E status for 20 years and it does not count toward permanent residence.
-If you want a green card, you need to find a separate pathway, like having your US business sponsor you through the EB-5 investor program, or through some other employment-based category.

 This is a real issue for people who move their whole life to the US on an E visa.
 You build a business, your kids go to American schools, you pay US taxes, and after all that, you are still technically a "temporary" visitor.
 Something to think about before you commit.